 The glandular region of the stomach is also exposed to stomach acid.
 However, it produces mucous and bicarbonate to buffer acids which protects the lining of this area.

-Ulcers can also occur in the hindgut which consists of the colon and cecum.
+Ulcers can also occur in the hindgut, consisting of the colon and cecum.
 Hindgut or colonic ulcers are less common than EGUS, but can be just as detrimental.

 Negative Impact of Ulcers